 How I save time (when saving money)

 This is my biggest tip for cashback shopping.
-I don’t go straight to a cashback site every time I feel like browsing for bras (that’s pretty often).
+I don’t go straight to a cashback site every time I feel like browsing for bras (that’s pretty often) or makeup or a new computer.
 If a session times out or you close tabs or move around a lot, the site can lose track of your cashback click.
 So I:

 - Browse as normal on the site of my choice, adding what I want to the cart.